-All lanes of I-5 south blocked at Mountlake Terrace for pedestrian in the roadway
+I-5 south reopening after lengthy closure for pedestrian in the roadway

-Southbound Interstate 5 was blocked late Saturday morning by a pedestrian walking in the roadway.
+Southbound Interstate 5 reopened early Saturday afternoon after a pedestrian walking in the roadway caused all lanes to be closed for nearly 90 minutes.

-Washington State Patrol Trooper Rocky Oliphant said on social media that mental health professionals had been advised of the situation.
-He offered no estimate of when the freeway would reopen.

-The backup from the closure of all southbound lanes extended about 7 miles from 220th Street Southwest (Milepost 181) to nearly 128th Street Southwest.
+The ensuing backup stretched for about 7 miles from 220th Street Southwest (Milepost 181) in Mountlake Terrace to nearly 128th Street Southwest.
+At least one collision occurred in the backup.

+Washington State Patrol Trooper Rocky Oliphant said at 1:16 p.m. on social media that the pedestrian had been “successfully detained” and that the road was reopening.

+The incident began late Saturday morning.
+Drivers described a shirtless man walking down the freeway.
+Oliphant said mental health professionals had been advised of the situation.

 At 12:45 p.m., nearly an hour after the initial report, Oliphant said the pedestrian was still walking down the freeway and had crossed into King County.
 Troopers had not attempted to remove the pedestrian from the freeway.
 They were following him slowly, “attempting to communicate with him,” Oliphant said.

+Law enforcement personnel were heard asking each other why the pedestrian had not been taken into custody.
+A request for comment sent to the Washington State Patrol was not immediately returned.

-A driver on northbound I-5 told The Seattle Times he saw a large number of emergency vehicles following a shirtless pedestrian.
+A driver on northbound I-5 told The Seattle Times he saw a large number of emergency vehicles following the shirtless pedestrian.
 The driver also reported seeing at least one collision in the southbound backup.

 This story will be updated.